jsoref/rook/design/ceph/ceph-managed-disruptionbudgets.md

 ### Mon, Mgr, MDS, RGW, RBDMirror

-Since there is no strict failure domain requirement for each of these, and they are not logically grouped, a stactic PDB will suffice.
+Since there is no strict failure domain requirement for each of these, and they are not logically grouped, a static PDB will suffice.

 A single PodDisruptionBudget is created and owned by the respective controllers, and updated only according to changes in the CRDs that change the amount of pods.